MIchaeladcock/michaeladcock.github.io/_posts/2020-09-27-THM-Cmess-write-up.md

 <img src="/img/cmess/6.nmap-scann-5.png"/>

-<p>Here i’m using gobuster to enumerate the sub directories
+<p>Here I’m using gobuster to enumerate the sub directories
 gobuster dir -u 10.10.101.52 -w /usr/share/wordlists/dirb/common.txt -t 200
 </p>
 <img src="/img/cmess/7.gobuster.png"/>

-<p>While this is working let’s see what we have on port 80.
-Let’s see if we can get a version number of Gila CMS install</p>
+<p>While gobuster is working let’s see what we have on port 80.
+First I’m going to see if I can find a version number of Gila CMS install.</p>
 <img src="/img/cmess/8.cms-index-page.png"/>